-We'll start with discussions on valuable art principals and move on to demonstrations of important painting techniques.
+We’ll start with discussions on valuable art principles and move on to demonstrations of important painting techniques.
 Any painting style and subject matter can be used for this approach.
 Learn all of this in a fun, relaxed environment that will help experienced artists grow and beginners be inspired.
 Oil and pastel painters also welcome.
-The materials list will be available online for students to gather before class.

 4-class session: $144 (RAM Individual Members and above $129.60)

 This Supplies List is NOT mandatory.
 The materials listed here are what I use and are just a starting point.
 Although it’s helpful in the explanation and demonstration of techniques when everyone is using the same supplies, you are welcome to bring and use any supplies you already have.

 Reference material: Students should have several printed images of scenes to use as reference.
 Depending on the format of the class or workshop, a variety of subject matter is acceptable.
 Images should have been taken by the student, but other images cut from magazines, newspapers, etc., are also acceptable.
 It is recommended that you do not use images only available on a phone or images of paintings by other artists.
 A sketchbook with drawings from your images would also be helpful.

 Paint: I use a palette of eight colors: Titanium White, Cadmium Yellow Medium, Hansa yellow Light, Red Rose Deep, Alizarin Crimson Permanent, Ultramarine Blue, Cobalt Teal, Payne’s Gray, and Transparent Yellow Iron Oxide (for underpainting).
 There are several brands to choose from: Holbein, Da Vinci, M. Graham, Sennelier, Etc. If you use student grade or inexpensive brands, you just won’t be happy with the results.
 Also, these inexpensive brands do not have the same pigment load as professional brands.
 Additionally, if you have already established a color palette for yourself, feel free to use those colors.